zanth0/vasemaker/README.md

 4. Export directly to STL

 ## Tech
 WebGL for 3D rendering and vanilla JS for geometry generation.
-That's it.